Magyarosuchus

-Magyarosuchus is an extinct monotypic genus of metriorhynchoid described for the first time from fossils discovered in the Kisgerecse Marl Formation in Hungary.
+Magyarosuchus is an extinct monotypic genus of metriorhynchoid thalattosuchian described for the first time from fossils discovered in the Kisgerecse Marl Formation in Hungary.
 The type species Magyarosuchus fitosi lived during the Toarcian, about 180 million years ago.
 Most of the skeleton is known, including parts of the jaw, torso, legs and tail, which was discovered in 1996.
 It was around 4.67–4.83 m long when fully grown.